 Our reports to parents include subject-based Learning Journeys, with key information and performance data for each pupil.
-Progress related to communication and personal development, linked to the AET framework, is also reported.
 We also offer regular opportunities for parents to meet with staff, including formal reviews and termly parent meetings.

 Evaluation of Teaching and Learning